HeardLibrary/digital-scholarship/script/python/inout.md

 ## CSV files

 An extremely common way to store tabular data is in *fielded text files*, commonly called *"CSV"* (comma separated values) files.
-"Fielded text" is probably a better term, because the fields in the text aren't always delimited byt commas.
+"Fielded text" is probably a better term, because the fields in the text aren't always delimited by commas.
 It is also fairly common for fields to be separated by tabs or some other characters.
 But it's still common to call them "CSV" files regardless of the delimiter.

 A CSV file is simply a text file where the rows are on separate lines terminated by newlines, and the fields (i.e. columns) within the row are separated by commas.
 Here's an example: